Winding number: Alexander numbering

 and again independently by James Waddell Alexander II in 1928.

 Any curve partitions the plane into several connected regions, one of which is unbounded.
 The winding numbers of the curve around two points in the same region are equal.
 The winding number around (any point in) the unbounded region is zero.
 Finally, the winding numbers for any two adjacent regions differ by exactly 1; the region with the larger winding number appears on the left side of the curve (with respect to motion down the curve).

-Differential geometry

-In differential geometry, parametric equations are usually assumed to be differentiable (or at least piecewise differentiable).
-In this case, the polar coordinate θ is related to the rectangular coordinates x and y by the equation: